andrewwoods/skeleton/project.README.md

 This is where you write a paragraph or so, describing your project to the person reading it, so they know what your project is all about.
 You could skip this part.
 However, after all the hard work you put into creating your project, it would be a shame if nobody ever used it, because you didn't take the time to explain it to them.
 You don't have to write a lot - just enough to get them interested.

 ## Version

-The current version is 0.2.0.
+The current version is 0.0.0.
 This project uses [semantic versioning](http://semver.org).

+## Features

+* First feature
+* Second feature
+* Third feature

 ## Ideas for sections/pages

-* Features
 * Language Translations
 * Frequently Asked Questions (FAQ)
 * Screenshots